Constellation-Analytics/Stock-Analysis-Project/project_scope.md

 - All Ordinaries
 - Calculate the Exponential Moving Average

-## Alert me when:
+## Alert me when
-- significant variance in stock price compared to the moving average
+- Significant variance in stock price compared to the moving average
+- Dividends will be paid within 1 month